I started investing at one of the worst times ever.

 Table of Contents

-- Why you shouldn’t check your stocks
+Should you check your stocks everyday?

 Technology has made it really easy to check your stocks